aloneguid/config/README.md

 The order in which sources are added is important - Config.Net will try to read the source in the configured order and return the value from the first store where it exists.

-### Changing property behavior
+### Changing property behaviour

-`Option` attribute can be used to annotate interface properties with extra bahavior.
+`Option` attribute can be used to annotate interface properties with extra behaviour.

 #### Aliases